Ventus218/IO-monad-correct-implementation/README.md

-# IO monad correc flatMap implementation
+# IO monad correct flatMap implementation

 This repository aims to prove that what may seem the most intuitive way of implementing `flatMap` for the IO monad is actually not correct.